-Add a snowball cookie recipe to your recipe box.
-Snowball cookies were always prominent on the dessert trays when I was growing up in the 1950s, especially around Christmas time.
-There's nothing like homemade treats for celebrating an old fashioned Christmas and New Year's with family and friends.
+Add an old fashioned Coconut Snowballs recipe to your recipe box.
+No bake Snowball cookies were always prominent on the dessert trays when I grew up in the 1950s, especially around Christmas time and New Years.
+Enjoy an easy-to-make homemade treat for celebrating a traditional Christmas.

 Mom's Recipe Scrapbooks (c.
 1920s)